akshayshanker/InverseDCDP/README.md

 ### Six constrained regions

-Additional constraint upper-bound on pension deposits and six constrained regions (50\% increase in constrained regions).
+Additional constraint upper-bound on pension deposits, which leads to six constrained regions (50\% increase in constrained regions).

 Under G2EGM, number of total interpolants over which to calculate grid points is now six, leading to 50% increase in time.